Elementary school (grades K-5) · Orlando, FL

 What is the racial and ethnic makeup of Lucious and Emma Nixon Academy Charter?

-The largest demographic group at Lucious and Emma Nixon Academy Charter is African American at 89.2%.
-The school serves a student body in ORLANDO, FL.
+The largest demographic group at Lucious and Emma Nixon Academy Charter is African American at 89.2% of enrollment, in Orlando, FL.

 What is the Resource Investment Index for Lucious and Emma Nixon Academy Charter?

-Lucious and Emma Nixon Academy Charter has a Resource Investment Index of 37/100 (F) based on 3 factors: student-teacher ratio, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Lucious and Emma Nixon Academy Charter has a Resource Investment Index of 43/100 (typical reported resources relative to schools nationally) based on 3 factors: student-teacher ratio, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page